anarichter/anarichter.github.io/_posts/2023-02-01-identidade-•-identity.md

 <br>
 <hr>

-when the alarm clock went off, i woke up right away, startled. i opened my eyes as wide as i could, but it did not matter: for a few seconds, i had no idea where i was (or why i was there). i knew i would eventually realize it, but in that little while, i was floating in the vacuum – this is how it felt. the difference from past experiences is that it lasted longer, and i wasn’t scared. i set out to stay calm, to try to recall things rationally. then, the word – the only word – that came to my mind was ‘universe.’ whether it felt like i was part of it or i was it myself, i could not say; my memory came back all at once. it was a brief amnesia, and it felt good.</span>
+when the alarm clock went off, i woke up right away, startled. i opened my eyes as wide as i could, but it did not matter: for a few seconds, i had no idea where i was (or why i was there). i knew i would eventually realise it, but in that little while, i was floating in the vacuum – this is how it felt. the difference from past experiences is that it lasted longer, and i wasn’t scared. i set out to stay calm, to try to recall things rationally. then, the word – the only word – that came to my mind was ‘universe.’ whether it felt like i was part of it or i was it myself, i could not say; my memory came back all at once. it was a brief amnesia, and it felt good.
 <br>
 <br>
 <hr>